MaddyGuthridge/COMP3141_Notes/Haskell/Haskell syntax.md

 y = 2 `div` 0
 ```

-You will only get the divide by zero exception when you query `x`
+You will only get the divide by zero exception when you query `x` (or call code the queries it)

 ## Operations
 ```haskell